bernie-skipole/acremscope-db/docs/index.md

 chmod 600 backup.sh

+chown postgres:postgres restore.sh

+chmod 600 restore.sh

+chown postgres:postgres copybackups.py

+chmod 600 copybackups.py

-edit the key passphrase in backup.sh to one of your choice
+edit the key passphrase in backup.sh and restore.sh to one of your choice

 And set the following using